Geodesic Dome Hubs

 Geodesic hubs (nodes)

 The best UK based geodesic dome maker.
-Over the years there have been many designs for the crucial geodesic hub or node, although many have used the simple bolted system (seen here) largely because it is simple and seems economical.
+Over the years there have been numerous designs for the crucial geodesic hub or node, although many have used the simple bolted system (seen here) largely because it is simple and seems economical.
 Our unique geodesic node design has a number of major advantages for a temporary dome structure or one where strength is important.

 Costs for installation can be as much as 70% less than traditional bolted frames